 Step 3: Put Your Rabbit Down Safely

-At some stage, you’ll need to put the rabbit back on the ground.
+You’ll need to put the rabbit back on the ground at some stage.
 You want to make sure you have a firm hold of the rabbit.
-When you are ready, kneel or squat down so that you are closer to the ground.
+When you are ready, kneel or squat down to get closer to the ground.
 Then slowly loosen your hold on the rabbit, and let it hop away.

-I usually give my rabbit a treat once I’ve put it down as a reward for “good behavior.”
+I usually treat my rabbit once I’ve put it down as a reward for “good behavior.”

 Pro Tips for Holding a Difficult Rabbit

-Most rabbits don’t like to be picked up, so here are a few tips you can use when dealing with such a rabbit:
+Most rabbits don’t like to be picked up, but there are a few tips you can use when dealing with such a rabbit.

 - Ensure the rabbit is calm before you pick it up.
 I generally pet and play with my one feisty rabbit before holding it.